top of page

 I tell him it’s okay to makes mistakes, it’s how we learn,

-besides, who wants to eat pizza from a racist, homophobic prick?
+besides, who wants to eat pizza from a racist, homophobic dick?

 Now you’re a hypocrite, he tells me.